alp1n3-dev/cast/README.md

 **v0.4**

-- [ ] Fix error returning structure and handle errors correctly and in better places.
-- [ ] Create tests & benchmark tests for all files, flags, args, etc. Have these also run in GitHub.
-- [ ] Restructure CLI urfave/cli, main.go is messy.
+- [ ] Restructure CLI urfave/cli, abstract it from the singular main.go file as with file-based features it will grow even larger.
+Break it into functions in two primary files.
 - [x] Custom variables
 - [x] Cross-run variable storage / .env support (koanf + dotenv)
+- [ ] Export as cURL command flag.

 **v0.5**

-- [ ] Further standardize success, error, and commit messaging.
-Add a contribution guide with any styling notes to the repo.
-- [ ] Optimize.
-Review for helpful debug logging (esp. at the beginning, during, and before return).
-- [ ] Ensure reproducible and verifiable builds.
-- [ ] Make sure to build for both m-series & intel Macs, and verify the executable works on `Fedora` `Endeavour`, and `Alpine` Linux.
+- [ ] Go through require semantic versioning, cli guidelines site, and polish off the cli book.
+Refactor and fix as issues are observed.
-- [ ] Make the repo public and set up `goreleaser`.
+- [ ] Fix error returning structure and handle errors correctly and in better places.
-- [ ] Setup packages with `brew` & `pacman`.
+- [ ] Create tests & benchmark tests for all files, flags, args, etc. Have these also run in GitHub.

 ### file focus (> v0.5)